Jujarevinayaka/rag/README.md

 ## Architecture
 ### Overview
 - The chatbot system is designed to process customer feedback and provide relevant responses using a custom-built language model.
-- The system consists of a front-end interface and a back-end application that integrates with a Retrieval-Augmented Generation (RAG) model for generating responses.
+- The system consists of a front-end interface and a back-end application that integrates with a Retrieval-Augmented Generation (RAG) model for generating responses.<br />
 ![alt text](https://github.com/Jujarevinayaka/rag/blob/main/imgs/Arch.png)

 ### Front-End Interface